Ready to get certified in Model Context Protocol (MCP) for QA? | Register now

 Learn more in this video with Erin Hess, an accessibility champion and Testim user.

-Testim released two accessibility features to help assess compliance with web accessibility standards.
-The accessibility page validation performs a complete check of the entire page and reports on violations.
-The accessibility step validation focuses the review on a particular element.
+Testim released two features to help assess compliance with web accessibility standards.
+The page validation performs a complete check of the entire page and reports on violations.
+The step validation focuses the review on a particular element.

-The violations can be viewed in the properties panel for the step and downloaded to CSV for additional analysis.
-And like other bugs, you can pop them into a ticket with your favorite bug tracker so that engineering can prioritize them.
+The violations can be viewed in the properties panel and downloaded to CSV for additional analysis.
+And like other bugs, you can pop them into a ticket so that engineering can prioritize them.

 Watch a quick video from one of our Testim product managers on the feature.